fm4lloc/cryptus/README.md

 # cryptus [in progress]
 A simple encoder in C

-Cryptus is a simple encoder written in C. It has several tools for working with texts.
+Cryptus is a simple encoder written in C. It has several tools for working with strings.

 Available tools: